toddgaunt/bastionburrow.com/content/tetris-ai.md

 beneficial for state-space searches that will be performed by the AI.
 Another benefit to switching to a bitboard representation is the simplification of the operations needed to be performed on the board to detect collision and perform piece movement.
-Collisions can be detected by ANDing pieces with the board, and movement by ORing, both of which are fast bit-wise instructions.
+Collisions can be detected by AND-ing pieces with the board, and movement by OR-ing, both of which are fast bit-wise instructions.

 One downside to representing the game state this way is that it necessitates additional layers of information to store colors and textures of the tiles on